easttennesseecc-star/Q-Top-Dog-IDE/INSTALLER_OVERVIEW.md

 ## 🚀 How to Install (3 Steps)

 ### **Step 1: Find the Launcher**
-Look in your Q-IDE folder for:
+Look in your Top Dog folder for:
 ```
 📄 INSTALL_OLLAMA_AUTO.bat
 ```